 Ex.
 4.4 – Transfer of Heat

-Heat flows from a hot object to a cold object or heat flows from an object at the higher temperature to another object which is at a lower temperature.
+Heat flows from a hot object to a cold object or heat flows from an object at a higher temperature to another object which is at a lower temperature.
 This flow of heat is known as the transfer of heat, e.g. if you dip a steel spoon into a cup of hot tea, then we will find that the temperature of the spoon rises and it becomes hot.
-In this case, some of the heat contained in hot tea has been transferred to a spoon which is placed inside it.
+In this case, some of the heat contained in hot tea has been transferred to a spoon that is placed inside it.